She loves the spittle and uneven grass of hockey on the mall

 forgetting how unique and monstrous

-that pyramid was, as he took his stick in his hands and used it
+that pyramid was, as he took his stick in his hands and used

 to strike a round rock with all the precision